British English

 British English consists of many regional kinds of English.
 For example, people in London, Newcastle, Glasgow, and Manchester speak English in different ways.

-When people talk about teaching or learning British English, they usually think of a standard form of British English called Queen's English.
-The pronunciation (accent) of Queen's English is called Received Pronunciation (RP).
-Received Pronunciation is the pronunciation used by educated people in the southeast of England.
-It is used on television and in the press, taught at the oldest universities (such as Oxford and Cambridge), and described in English dictionaries.
+When people talk about teaching or learning British English, they usually think of a standard form of British English called the Queen’s English.
+The pronunciation (accent) of the Queen’s English is called Received Pronunciation (RP).
+Received Pronunciation is the pronunciation of the British upper class.
+RP is the pronunciation model taught to foreigners, described in English dictionaries, and used at the oldest universities (such as Oxford and Cambridge).

 When an English dictionary gives a British word or a British pronunciation of a word, it usually uses BrE, Br, GB, or UK, instead of "British English".